Need to talk? Call 1800 882 436.

 Key facts

-• Physical birth injury includes a variety of conditions usually affecting the perineum and pelvic floor.
+• Physical birth injury includes many different conditions that often affect your perineum and/or your pelvic floor.

-• Most risk factors are out of your control, but there are preventative measures and treatments available.
+• Most risk factors are not in your control, and many are unavoidable.

-• You may experience physical birth injury, emotional birth trauma, or both of these.
+• You may experience physical birth injury, emotional birth trauma or both.

 What is birth injury?

 Birth injuries are physical injuries experienced during childbirth.
 They can affect either the mother or the baby.
-In newborn babies, a birth injury (often called 'neonatal birth trauma') can include things, from bruising to a broken bone.
+In newborn babies, a birth injury (also called 'neonatal birth trauma') can include a range of things, from minor bruising to a broken bone.

-If you've given birth, injuries may range from tearing in the vaginal area, to damage the pelvic floor.
+If you've given birth, injuries may range from tearing in the vaginal area to pelvic floor damage to pelvic fractures (rarely).
 Caesarean wounds can also be considered a physical birth injury.

 Birth injuries in mothers typically fall into 2 main categories: